Hva er pronasjon

 Pronation

-Our body has its own system that is there to absorb shock and this is what is called pronation.
-It is a rolling movement that occurs when we put the foot down on the ground and normally it starts so that it starts on the outside of the heel before it rolls further forward towards the big toe.
-It is an important function in our body that exists to distribute the load the foot is facing.
+Our body has its own system for absorbing shocks, and that is what is called pronation.
+It is a rolling motion that occurs when we place our foot on the ground, typically starting on the outside of the heel before rolling forward towards the big toe.
+It is an important function in our body designed to distribute the load that the foot is subjected to.

-That weoverpronatesoroversupplyis something we are usually born with and it is important to remember is that it is something that is completely natural.
-For some reason, it happens that some are born stronger in a certain way and in certain areas than others, which can further lead to problems.
-One can shape a number of injuries that accrue from the wrong footwear to the type of pronation one has.
-One way to find out what fits you perfectly is by trying on different shoes and feeling what is most comfortable for your feet.
+The fact that we overpronate or oversupinate is usually something we are born with, and it is important to remember that this is completely natural.
+For some reason, some people are born stronger in certain ways and in certain areas than others, which can lead to problems.
+Various injuries can result from wearing the wrong footwear for the type of pronation you have.
+One way to find out what suits you best is to try walking in different shoes and feel what is most comfortable for your feet.

 Overpronation

-Byoverpronationyou will notice that the inside of the foot at the ankle gets an excessive inward movement in the foot when it hits the ground when walking or running, but when you sit comfortably on a chair, the overpronated foot will look completely normal.
+With overpronation, you will notice that the inside of the foot near the ankle has an excessive inward movement when it touches the ground while walking or running.
+However, when you are comfortably seated, the overpronated foot will look completely normal.

-In other words, you only see a change in the foot when you emphasize it, and the situation in the foot changes to a lesser extent when you have support under the foot from, for example, soft surfaces such as blankets.
-The problem that comes from overpronating is the amount of time the foot stays in during the pronation movement and how deep it goes; which prevents the foot from continuing to move and recovering to supine.
+In other words, the change in the foot is only visible when weight is applied to it, and the situation of the foot changes less when there is support under the foot, such as soft surfaces like carpets.
+The problem with overpronation is the amount of time the foot remains in the pronation movement and how deep it goes; this prevents the foot from continuing the movement and recovering to supinate.

-Every step we take when we overpronate leads to an imbalance in the body and further an excessive wear and tear in tendons, joints, muscles and ligaments.
+Every step we take while overpronating leads to an imbalance in the body and excessive wear on tendons, joints, muscles, and ligaments.

 • Plantar fasciitis / heel spurs